Craniocervical Junction Disorders

 Some spine disorders happen at the craniocervical junction, a complex area where the skull and upper cervical spine join together.
 The connection between the brain and the spinal cord is at the base of the brainstem in the craniocervical junction region.
 Craniocervical junction disorders can weaken the spine and cause neurological injuries.

-- Segmentation defects: This condition involves abnormalities of the vertebrae
+- Segmentation defects: This condition involves abnormalities of the vertebrae.

-- Atlas assimilation: The first vertebra, or atlas, fuses to the occipital bone before birth
+- Atlas assimilation: The first vertebra, or atlas, fuses to the occipital bone before birth.

-- Hypoplasia: This condition involves an absence of parts of the spine and congenital fusions
+- Hypoplasia: This condition involves an absence of parts of the spine and congenital fusions.

-- Developmental and acquired abnormalities: These conditions occur during development and include achondroplastic stenosis, osteogenesis imperfecta and renal rickets
+- Developmental and acquired abnormalities: These conditions occur during development and include achondroplastic stenosis, osteogenesis imperfecta and renal rickets.

-- Encephalocele/spina bifida: The incomplete development of the spinal cord or its coverings
+- Encephalocele/spina bifida: The incomplete development of the spinal cord or its coverings causes this condition.

-Symptoms of craniocervical junction disorders include:
+Symptoms of a craniocervical junction disorder may include:

 - Neck pain